-- (a) Ordinary maintenance, as defined in this Ordinance. - (b) Interior construction or alterations provided the alterations do not alter the exterior wall of the building. - (c) New, modifications or removal of existing awnings (to include changes in color), canopies, exterior paint color or exterior lighting that are attached to a single-family or two-family residential structure provided the alterations do not alter the exterior wall of a building designated as a historic landmark.
+- (1) Ordinary maintenance, as defined in this Ordinance. - (2) Interior construction or alterations provided the alterations do not alter the exterior wall of the building.

-- (d) Demolition of a building or structure that the Building Official has declared a dangerous structure in accordance with Article 3.12 of this Ordinance, as amended, or determined that demolition is necessary for the preservation of the public health, safety and welfare. - a.
-Should the Building Official declare a building a dangerous structure or determine that demolition is necessary for the preservation of public health, safety and welfare, the Building Official shall coordinate with the Historic Preservation Officer and property owner to identify historic and significant architectural features that are unique to the building or structure, era or district and that may be salvaged. - b.
-The Historic Preservation Officer shall create a record of the building or structure to be demolished through archival-quality photo-documentation, drawings, and other information similar to those required by the Historic American Buildings Survey.
-The list of identified historic and significant architectural features to be salvaged shall also be made part of this record. - (e) New fence, railing or wall that is consistent with the historic district's characteristics and applicable guidelines. - (f) Site alterations and other hardscape features provided that these do not alter a building or structure designated as a Historic Landmark or that is a contributing historic structure to the historic district.
+- (3) New, modifications or removal of existing awnings (to include changes in color), canopies, exterior paint color or exterior lighting that are attached to a single-family or two-family residential structure provided the alterations do not alter the exterior wall of a building designated as a historic landmark. - (4) Demolition of a building or structure that the Building Official has declared a dangerous structure in accordance with Article 3.12 of this Ordinance, as amended, or determined that demolition is necessary for the preservation of the public health, safety and welfare. - (A) Should the Building Official declare a building a dangerous structure or determine that demolition is necessary for the preservation of public health, safety and welfare, the Building Official shall coordinate with the Historic Preservation Officer and property owner to identify historic and significant architectural features that are unique to the building or structure, era or district and that may be salvaged. - (B) The Historic Preservation Officer shall create a record of the building or structure to be demolished through archival-quality photo-documentation, drawings, and other information similar to those required by the Historic American Buildings Survey.
+The list of identified historic and significant architectural features to be salvaged shall also be made part of this record. - (5) New fence, railing or wall that is consistent with the Historic District's characteristics and applicable guidelines. - (6) Site landscape alterations and other hardscape features provided that these do not alter a building or structure designated as a Historic Landmark or that is a contributing historic structure to the Historic District.

-(C) Certificate of Appropriateness Application Procedure
+(c) Certificate of Appropriateness Application Procedure

 - (1) When a Certificate of Appropriateness is required, no work can begin before the Historic Preservation Officer or the Commission has first issued a Certificate of Appropriateness.
 The Certificate of Appropriateness shall be in addition to and not in lieu of any permits required (i.e. building, sign, alcohol, etc.).
-The Building Official cannot approve any application for a building permit to a structure and/or site that requires, but does not have a Certificate of Appropriateness. - (2) The owner or owner's agent shall file an application, as provided by the City, for such a certificate.
-The application shall contain at a minimum: - (a) Contact information for the applicant and/or owner: - (b) A detailed description of all proposed work; - (c) Location and photographs of existing conditions; - (d) Elevation drawings, photographs, or illustrations of the proposed changes; - (e) Samples of materials to be used; - (f) If the proposal includes signs or lettering, a scale drawing showing the type of lettering to be used, all dimensions and colors, a description of materials to be used, method of illumination (if any), and a plan showing the sign's location on the property; and - (g) Any other information that the City may deem necessary in order to visualize the proposed work. - (h) The Historic Preservation Officer shall review the submission and determine if the application is complete.
+The Building Official cannot approve any application for a sign or building permit to a structure and/or site that requires, but does not have a Certificate of Appropriateness. - (2) The owner or owner's agent shall file an application, as provided by the City, for such a certificate.
+The application shall contain at a minimum: - (A) Application fee as established in Appendix A Fee Schedule - (B) Contact information for the applicant and/or owner; - (C) A detailed description of all proposed work; - (D) Location and photographs of existing conditions: - (E) Elevation drawings, photographs, or illustrations of the proposed changes; - (F) Samples of materials to be used; - (G) If the proposal includes signs or lettering, a scale drawing showing the type of lettering to be used, all dimensions and colors, a description of materials to be used, method of illumination (if any), and a plan showing the sign's location on the property; and - (H) Any other information that the City may deem necessary in order to visualize the proposed work.

+(I) The Historic Preservation Officer shall review the submission and determine if the application is complete.
 If the application does not meet the requirements to be approved administratively, the application will be forward to the Historic Landmark Commission for consideration at their next available meeting agenda.

-(D) Administrative Approval of a Certificate of Appropriateness
+(d) Administrative Approval of a Certificate of Appropriateness